misyltoad/redgpu/README.md

 ## Updates:

+* Mar 07, 2020: REDGPU SDK v1.0.8 from March 7, 2020 is released. `libredgpu_debug.so` and `redgpu_debug.dll` are added.

 * Feb 25, 2020: REDGPU SDK v1.0.7 from February 22, 2020 is released.
 Example program binaries are now available for both Linux and Windows.
 One new extension is added, see `RedSdkExtension` enum in `redgpu.h`.

 * Jan 27, 2020: REDGPU SDK v1.0.6 from January 27, 2020 is released.